The Copper Mark is an independent entity and builds on the advice of our multi-stakeholder Advisory Council.

 Governance

-The Copper Mark is incorporated in the United Kingdom since 2019.
-It is governed by our Board of Directors and the multi-stakeholder Copper Mark Advisory Council.
+The Copper Mark is governed by our Board of Directors and the multi-stakeholder Copper Mark Advisory Council.
+It was incorporated in the United Kingdom in 2019.

 Board of Directors